pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

-The following defines the help output for the `pywbemcli connection select --help` subcommand
+The following defines the help output for the `pywbemcli connection select --help` command

 ::

     Usage: pywbemcli connection select [COMMAND-OPTIONS] NAME

-      Select a connection from connections file.
+      Interactively select a persistent WBEM connection for use.

       Selects a connection from the persistently stored set of named connections if NAME exists in the store.
 The NAME argument is optional.
 If NAME not